moosend/import-service-plugin-starter-pack/README.md

 ### HTTPS

-Because this plugin will not work without https, it needs the appropriate ssl certificates which must be located in <root>/config/ssl.
-You can see an example self-signed certificate there.
+Plugins will not work without https.

 ### API documentation